Rewind Part II

 “I expected.
-No matter, it’s simple really.
-You’re ancestor made a contract with a devil.”
+No matter; it’s simple.
+Your ancestors made a contract with a devil.”

 “What kind?”
-He didn’t like where this was going.
+He wanted to avoid where this was going.
 Pact with the devil?
-Who would do something so crazy this time of day and age?
-Especially, something that could harm the descendant.
+Who would do something so crazy at this time of day and age?
+Especially something that could harm the descendant.

-“Your great grandfather, ninth generation down, on your father’s side made a deal.
+“Your great grandfather, a ninth generation down, on your father’s side, made a deal.
 A deal that he couldn’t refuse.
 Power and the woman that he wanted.
 So typical of humans.”
 He shrugged as if it wasn’t such a big thing at all.
-“Didn’t you know, that once he made such a deal, he damned all of his generation of offspring?
+“Didn’t you know that once he made such a deal, he damned all of his generation of offspring?
 But he didn’t care.
-He wanted what he could have now, and the power that came with it.”
+He wanted what he could have now and the power that came with it.”

-Kiyro didn’t hear about this side of the story of his family, a secret that no one ever knew about, not even is father.
-Still, he couldn’t help but believe the demon if it was lying, why would a demon be here pretending to be his brother?
+Kiyro didn’t hear about this side of the story of his family, a secret that no one ever knew about, not even his father.
+Still, he couldn’t help but believe the demon.
+Why would a demon be here pretending to be his brother if it was lying?

-“But on this generation, your father married her.”
+“But in this generation, your father married her.”
 The demon’s lips curled up into a snarl, but he could see and feel that the demon was smiling.
-Almost to the point where he thought he was going to burst out in joy.
-“Things turned out differently, he married someone so special that your family were protected.
+Almost to the point where he thought he would burst out in joy.
+“Things turned out differently; he married someone so special that your family was protected.
 The wretched woman was blessed, blessed with protection from us, and hid away your family.”

-“Well that was a bonus you see.
-To void the contract, she took this generation place.”
+“Well, that was a bonus, you see.
+To avoid the contract, she took this generation’s place.”

-Kiyro choke up, did he just hear him correctly.
+Kiyro choked up.
+Did he hear him correctly?
 “W-why would she do that?!”

 “Simple reason.
 She supposedly did so out of motherly love.”
-A laugh escaped out of lips.
+A laugh escaped out of my lips.